7.6 Mechanisms of early detection and signposting of young people facing health risks

-There is no overall policy or legal framework establishing early detection mechanisms or guiding the signposting of young people at risk.
 Early detection mechanisms are applied locally through statutory services implemented by municipalities such as youth health stations and school health services, or primary health care services.
 In schools, priority is given to universal prevention activities that are comprehensively integrated into a learning environment, while the implementation of curricular school-based prevention programmes is decreasing.
 Programmes to integrate parents into prevention activities are also supported.

 Municipal services are usually the arenas that youth meet adults that can detect and accommodate to potential health risks.
 The front-line services may then refer to specialists or longer-term follow-up care/support, should it be required or requested by the youth themselves.
 Stakeholders include:

 Youth workers (particularly in youth clubs/youth houses, and organizational/volunteer work)

 Guidance to stakeholders

 The Directorate of Health develops guides for comprehensive patient care for specific diagnoses or groups of patients, national professional advice to improve quality and ensure comprehensive patient care, national guidelines linked to statutory duties in the municipalities and the provision of services.
 Examples specific for young people in the area of early detection and intervention are:

 National guidelines on early intervention on drug abuse [Tidlig intervensjon på rusområdet – Fra Bekymring til handling – En veileder om tidlig intervensjon på rusområdet].